Hagfish

 *

-An 81-year-old friend of mine recently shared a secret she’d only ever spoken within the wooden box of a Catholic confessional.
 She’d birthed eight children, all of them still living.
-But the birth of her seventh child was so difficult it almost killed her as well as her newborn.
-At 31, her vagina was prolapsed, her blood pressure out of control.
+But the birth of her seventh child was so difficult it almost killed her and the baby.
+At 31, her vagina was prolapsed, blood pressure out of control.
 Her husband worked incessantly to put food on the table, yet there was never enough to eat.
-Her church did not allow the use of birth control, since artificial contraception was considered evil.
+Her church did not allow the use of birth control, since artificial contraception was evil.

 Her secret was not that she loved him best - which was true - but that she’d believed for most of her life that her son was born with disabilities because God had punished her for seeking an abortion.

 When she confessed her fear, the priest behind the anonymity screen assured her that God does not give us more than we can handle.
+That she should pray.

 *